-š How Lovable Hit $400M ARR in 14 Months
+š Lovable's Growth Playbook: 0 to $400M ARR in 14 Months

-The organic growth playbook, stage by stage.
+The organic growth playbook, stage by stage

 š Iām Ivan.
 I study how top 1% startups grow.